 Analytics hits, like pageviews, events, or transactions, for which the

-For example, in User-ID-enabled views, if a User ID is set in the middle of an existing Analytics session, the session will begin with the first hit in which the User-ID was set.
+For example, in User-ID-enabled views, if a User-ID is set in the middle of an Analytics session, then the start of the session changes to the first hit in which the User-ID was set.

 After processing, session data for which

-New and Unique user metrics will also be based on User ID in these views.
+New and Unique user metrics will also be based on User-ID in these views.
 In non-User-ID-enabled views, these metrics will be calculated using unique